Shrinkage Methods for Treatment Choice: Numerical examples

 As expected from Theorem \ref{thm:CES_correct}, the maximum regret of the shrinkage rule is always less than or equal to that of the CES rule in all settings.
 Additionally, the maximum regret of the shrinkage rule is equal to that of the CES rule when $\kappa$ is large.
 This is because the shrinkage rule becomes a CES rule when $\kappa$ is sufficiently large.
 Although the pooling rule is better than the shrinkage rule for some $\kappa$, as expected from Theorem \ref{thm:pool_correct}, the shrinkage rule is not worse than the pooling rule when $\kappa$ is small.
 Additionally, as $\kappa$ increases, the maximum regret of the pooling rule increases.

 Next, we calculate the maximum regret of the shrinkage rule when $\kappa$ is misspecified, that is, we calculate $\max_{\bm{\theta} \in \Theta(\kappa)} R(\bm{\theta},\hat{\bm{\delta}}^{\bm{w}^{\ast}(\kappa')})$.
 We consider two cases: (1) $\kappa' = 1.2 \kappa$ and (2) $\kappa' = 0.8 \kappa$.
-In case (1), the researcher's choice of parameter space is larger than the true parameter space.
-In case (2), the researcher's choice of parameter space is smaller.
+In case (1), the researcher's choice of the space of CATEs is larger than the true space of CATEs.
+In case (2), the researcher's choice of the space of CATEs is smaller.
 Figures \ref{fig:regret_1_high}-\ref{fig:regret_unb_2_high} show the maximum regrets of the shrinkage, CES, and pooling rules in case (1) and Figures \ref{fig:regret_1_low}-\ref{fig:regret_unb_2_low} show the maximum regrets in case (2).

 Even when $\kappa$ is misspecified, we obtain results similar to those shown in Figures \ref{fig:regret_1}--\ref{fig:regret_unb_2}.
 These results imply that our shrinkage rule is robust to the misspecification of $\kappa$.
 In all settings, the maximum regret of the shrinkage rule is always less than or equal to that of the CES rule.
 Theorem \ref{thm:CES_mis} implies that the shrinkage rule is superior to the CES rule when $\kappa' \geq \kappa$.
 However, Figures \ref{fig:regret_1_low}-\ref{fig:regret_unb_2_low} show that similar results are obtained in these settings, even when $\kappa' \leq \kappa$.
 In these numerical examples, the maximum regret of the shrinkage rule decreases when $\kappa'$ is smaller than $\kappa$.
-This implies that the proposed shrinkage factors might be too large in some settings, as the choice of shrinkage factor minimizes the upper bound of the maximum regret.
+This implies that the proposed shrinkage factors might be too large in some settings, as the choice of shrinkage factor minimizes the upper bound of the maximum regret. \fi